kris9854/KR_Template/README.md

 ﻿# KR_Template

-Used my myself as a base for furthe development.
+Used by my myself as a base for further development.

 ## Description